Hair Color Trends

 How Do I Go Bronde?

-To create this fresh, radiant effect, start by choosing a blonde dye that will complement your natural skin tone and won't create too dramatic of a contrast to your natural hair.
+To create this fresh, radiant effect, start by choosing a blonde hair dye that will complement your natural skin tone and won't create too dramatic of a contrast to your natural hair.
 Start with dry, detangled hair and section it, leaving the bottom layer free and pinning the rest out of the way.
 Completely saturating your hair with the dye, starting 2-3 inches from the roots.
 Do the same on the upper layers, releasing your hair from the clip as you go.
 After the instructed processing time, rinse and condition your hair.
-Then it's time to dry, style, and enjoy your new bronde look!
+Then it's time to dry, style, and enjoy your new bronde hair look!

 Should I Go Bronde?

 Absolutely!
-While it tends to work best for natural brunettes who want to incorporate lighter shades, bronde is a great choice for almost anyone.
-Bronde is an especially great choice for ladies with darker skin tones who know going full-on blonde may not be the most flattering choice for their complexion.
+While it tends to work best for natural brunettes who want to incorporate lighter hair color shades, bronde is a great choice for almost anyone.
+Bronde hair is an especially great choice for ladies with darker skin tones who know going full-on blonde may not be the most flattering choice for their complexion.
 The honey-toned shades of a bronde dye job really bring out the warmth of darker skin tones without creating too striking of a contrast.

 Are you contemplating dying your hair for the first time?
 Or perhaps you're feeling reluctant to part completely with your natural color?
 Bronde is a great option because the depth of color it creates looks extraordinarily natural and really works more to emphasize rather than mask your beautiful natural color.
 You'll add dimension to your natural look without having to commit to something too bold for your taste.
 It's also a great opportunity to explore the way a lighter shade looks on you without fully committing!